 Take the afternoon to tour and explore!
 Visit mansions, museums, and galleries around Jim Thorpe.
 A background of fall foliage makes these beauties stand out.
 We suggest: the Harry Packer Mansion and the Old Jail Museum.

 In the evening, step back in time by taking a self-guided a walking tour of the town, enjoying sightseeing, shopping, and culture.
 Popular merchants and restaurants offer seasonal sales and special menu items to enjoy.
 And end your day cozied up at a local bed and breakfast, like Times House and Rosemary Remembrances II.

 Take leaf peeping to the next level with fall fun on the Delaware River.
 Travel north on route 209 for an hour and a half to Kittatinny Canoes, Inc and start with a river trip.
 Canoe, kayak, or raft down the Delaware for unmatched views of the autumn leaves.
 Kittatinny also offers an opportunity to fly through the trees on a 3,000-foot mountain zip line.
 Ride solo or race a friend; you’ll reach speeds up to 60mph!

 Milford's Black Bear Film Festival

 In the afternoon, travel 15 minutes north to celebrate the arts.
 Milford’s Black Bear Film Festival is scheduled in October — peak fall foliage time!
-Enjoy two days of back-to-back independent film screens, drive-in style, from the safety of your own vehicle.
+Enjoy three days of back-to-back independent film screens, drive-in style, from the safety of your own vehicle.